 Going for cheaper domain names: the verdict?

 You'll have to balance several factors when you're starting your website.
 There's a whole swath of companies promising a lot when it comes to cheap domains, but seem more intent on nickel-and-diming customers than providing adequate, no-frills registration.
 If you are unsure, look for a money back guarantee.

 If you just want to get a domain registered for the lowest price, though, you'll probably find what you're looking for with NameCheap.
-They offer basic domain name registration along with free privacy services to keep your information guarded.
+They offer basic domain name registration (or even premium domains if needed) along with free privacy services to keep your information guarded.